 Von Willebrand Disease Treatment

 Most people with VWD will not need regular treatment.
-The goal of treatment for VWD is to make levels of VWD in the blood normal at times of bleeding or prior to surgical or dental procedures.
-Treatment is based on the type and severity of the disease.
+The goal of treatment for VWD is to make levels of VWF in the blood normal at times of bleeding or prior to surgical or dental procedures.
+Treatment is based on the type and severity of the disease, and includes:

 Clotting Factor Concentrate

-This is medicine that contains von Willebrand factor with or without factor VIII.
+This is medicine that contains VWF with or without factor VIII.
 It can only be given through an IV.

 Types of Factor Concentrate:

-- Made from plasma: Factor made from plasma from healthy blood donors.
+- One type of factor is made from plasma from healthy blood donors.
 Plasma is tested for safety, but it could contain viruses.
 It contains VWF and factor VIII.

-- Made in laboratory (recombinant factor): Factor that is made in a laboratory, not from human blood.
+- Another type of factor (recombinant factor) is made in a laboratory, not from human blood.
 There is no risk of infection.
 It only contains VWF.

 - Mouth bleeds